polyaxon/polyaxon/site/docs/setup/agent/index.md

 This section will help you create a configuration file to deploy an agent.
-Polyaxon Agent ships with [default values](/docs/setup/agent/reference/), however and depending on your use case you might need to override some of these values.
+Polyaxon Agent ships with [default values](/docs/setup/agent/reference/), however and depending on your use case you may need to override some of these values.
 To do so, you need to create a configuration file and we recommend to save it somewhere safe so that you can reuse it in the future.

 Create a config file `config.yaml` or `polyaxon_config.yaml`,